Costa Rican Coffee, a tradition good enough to slurp

-Awarded First Place among organic coffees in the World Coffee Challenge
+Awarded Five First Place Awards in the World Coffee Challenge, 2023

 Under strict regulations of certified organic farming, the germination, cultivation of seedlings and mature plants, harvesting, classification, fermentation, drying, and finally, roasting and packaging of our coffee is carried out 100% on site.
 At Rosa Blanca we control and manage every step of the process.
 Because our coffee never leaves our hands, we guarantee the best quality is always delivered to you.